stardot/beebem-windows/README.txt

                         break (F12):
                             *CONFIGURE TUBE

-  Torch Z80 Second Processor - Enables/disables the Z80 second processor
-                        emulation.
-See the README_Z80.TXT file for more details.

   Allow ROM writes    - Enable/disable ROM writes for each ROM slot.
                         ROMs read at start-up are write protected by default.
 Some ROM software was supplied on